chameeracd/student/README.md

 Run `php spark migrate` to create the table

+Change `.env` for number of records need to be dumped;
+`
+bulk.batchSize = 10
+bulk.repeats = 10
+`

+Total records will be 10*10 for above values

 Run `php spark db:seed MarkSeeder` to populate test data (will take some time)

 ## Run